Onboarding bingo

 Team introductions

-Encourage new hires to meet teammates and learn roles.
+Encourage new hires to meet teammates, learn roles, ask questions, and find shared interests.

 How to make the card